yifeimichelle/PEGrid/README.md

     rho = crystaldensity(framework)

+This returns the crystal density of the framework (units: kg/m3).

 #### Generating a .vtk mesh file of edges of unit cell

 The .vtk mesh file allows us to visualize the boundaries of the unit cell.
 To generate a .vtk of the unit cell boundary, use the following Julia code: